stefanbylund/zxnext_sprite/README.md

 * zxnext_sprite/lib/sdcc_ix/zxnext_sprite.lib
 * zxnext_sprite/lib/sdcc_iy/zxnext_sprite.lib

-If you want to build the zxnext_sprite libraries yourself, see the "How to build" section below.
+If you want to build the zxnext_sprite libraries yourself, see the "How to Build" section below.

 ## API Documentation